Learn To Breathe Easier

 If young children have trouble taking inhaled medications, there are masks and other devices that can help.
 Some kids are given a nebulizer, a portable machine that releases medicine in a mist.

 A small percentage of people with asthma have a hard time controlling their symptoms even when they take their medicines regularly.
 Their airways become extremely inflamed and particularly sensitive to asthma triggers.
 They wheeze more, wake more throughout the night, and are at greater risk for breathing failure and trips to urgent care.
 If your asthma is severe, see a specialist to identify the most appropriate, personalized treatment.

 The underlying causes of asthma are still unclear.
-Researchers believe asthma is caused by a combination of your and environmental factors.
+Researchers believe asthma is caused by a combination of your Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain diseases. and environmental factors.
 If you have allergies or a parent who has asthma, you’re at increased risk for the disease.
 Obesity and exposure to cigarette smoke may also raise the risk of developing asthma.
 NIH scientists are continuing to investigate the causes of this disease.

 Researchers are also working to develop new approaches to help prevent and treat asthma.
 Levine’s team is studying the effects of house dust mites inside the home.
 While exposing mice to dust mites, the researchers identified a protein in the lung that blocked the development of asthma.
 With further research, the finding may eventually lead to new approaches for preventing or controlling asthma symptoms in people.

 If you or your loved ones have asthma, identify your triggers and try to avoid them.
 Monitor your symptoms, and take prescribed medications regularly.